LucasTavaresA/SingleComment.nvim/README.md

 ## Features

-1. Supports counts like 5gcc and commenting in front of the current line
+1. Supports counts like 5{comment} and commenting in front of the current line

-2. Simplest plugin of them all, it uses a single function for everything, no fancy features, can be lazy-loaded very easily
+2. Simplest plugin of them all **~100 loc**, has all the fancy features

 3. Compatible with [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring), turns its results into single line comments, **See how to enable it below**

+4. Single line comments avoid unexpected results when commenting:
+   - uncomments only when all the text selected is commented, avoiding confusion when getting big blocks of code out of the way for debugging
+   - always comments at the most shallow comment avoiding weird indentation issues
+   - when you have block comments at the end of lines other plugins fail on the simple task of getting this line out of the way, this plugin will **never** fail

 ## Installation